teemow/Blog/source/_posts/2004-05-07-seth-godins-new-downloadable-book.markdown

 ---

 There we go again.
-Seth Godin just released a new downloadable book: &lt;a title=&quot;COMPANIES THAT CAN HELP YOU MAKE THINGS HAPPEN&quot; href=&quot;http://www.sethgodin.com/bull/download.asp&quot;&gt;BULLMARKET 2004 :: COMPANIES THAT CAN HELP YOU MAKE THINGS HAPPEN&lt;/a&gt;
+Seth Godin just released a new downloadable book: &lt;a title=&quot;COMPANIES THAT CAN HELP YOU MAKE THINGS HAPPEN&quot; href=&quot;http://www.sethgodin.com/bull/download.asp&quot;&gt;BULLMARKET 2004 :: COMPANIES THAT CAN HELP YOU MAKE THINGS HAPPEN

 465 pages of prime content.